 Traditional full-service financial advisors build a holistic financial plan for you based on your goals, offer financial coaching and can even prevent you from making poor financial decisions.

-Vanguard Personal Advisor Services is the first option that Clark mentions whenever I ask him about financial advisor options.
+Vanguard Personal Advisor is the first option that Clark mentions when I ask him about financial advisor options.

-Getting unlimited access to a team of Certified Financial Planners for an annual fee of 0.30% per year at most (plus expense ratios) is a tremendous deal, one that’s possible only because of Vanguard’s enormous scale.
+Getting unlimited access to a team of advisors for an annual advisory fee of around 0.35% per year is a tremendous deal, one that’s possible only because of Vanguard’s enormous scale.